perlDreamer/WebService-Shippo/README.txt

     You can sign-up for an account at <https://goshippo.com/>.

-    While Shippo offer official API clients for a bevy of *major* languages, the venerable Perl is not among them.
+    While do Shippo offer official API clients for a bevy of *major* languages, the venerable Perl is not among them.
 This client is a community offering that attempts to fill that void.

 SYNOPIS
         use strict;